-The simulated amounts of the most important family benefit, namely the child benefits (bch00), are similar to the external official statistics (ratio of 80% for 2019).
+Concerning the most important family benefit in terms of aggregate spending, namely the child benefits (bch00), simulated amounts match sufficiently external official statistics (ratio of 79% for 2020).
 At the minor family benefits, sums deviate somewhat between simulations and external data.
-Maternity benefits (bmact_s) still appears to be quite well simulated (ratio of 82% with respect to the external figure).
-However, aggregate sums of parental-leave benefits (bplct) are strongly under-simulated (ratio of 40%), which is consistent with the under-simulated number of recipients.
+Maternity benefits ( $bmact\ s$ ) still appears to be quite well simulated (ratio of 81% with respect to the external figure).
+However, aggregate sums of parental-leave benefits (bplct) are strongly under-simulated (ratio of 4038 which is consistent with the under-simulated number of recipients.
 This has probably to do with the fact that the benefit is calculated on imputed previous earnings of the recipients, as we observe these differences for most contributory benefits.

-The other non-means tested benefits, particularly unemployment benefits (bunct) and sickness benefits (bhl), but also for benefits for retraining (buntr) have been strongly under-simulated, while severance payments are extremely over-estimated, which can be attributed to issues resulting from short-time work-compensation during the COVID pandemix.
+The other non-means tested benefits, particularly unemployment benefits (bunct) and sickness benefits (bhl), but also for benefits for retraining (buntr) have been strongly under-simulated.
+The ratios for unemployment benefits get closer to one when proceeding in time, which is a hint, that EUROMOD does not catch the increased amounts during the COVID 19 pandemic.